TakeMeHome™ – a new free HIV/STI self-testing program

 - Follow us on Instagram & Twitter for program updates.

-Check out the ordering process for HIV OraQuick tests below.
-You can see the process for STI test kits here.
+Check out the ordering process for STI test kits and HIV oral swab tests below.

 “What a great program.
 Smooth process without the anxiety of a doctor’s office.”